 Updated 29 DEC 2020: ‘Two-pump chump‘. 🤣

 Updated 29 DEC 2020: I’ve always found it helpful in my learning process to ask the right questions and boot the ego (meaning don’t be a whiny little bitch), if that helps.
 For example, does Simon have a right/entitlement to Daphne’s uterus?
 Could she tell him no, she doesn’t want children?
 What if she gets pregnant, what happens then (see Marina’s storyline)?
 Does Daphne have a right/entitlement to Simon’s ‘seed’?
 What happens if she gets pregnant?
 Etc. This is removing race from the situation, but keeping with the time period.
 It is reductive and cruel to insult and belittle someone when they’re attempting to learn.
 You demonstrate your capacity to be a bully when you do.
 A lot of us are slow learners.
-And, a reminder, I have a dark sense of humor and am flippant on many occasion along with gallows humor and give zero fucks if you care for it or not; it is a survival and self-preservation mechanism.
+And, a reminder, I have a dark sense of humor and am flippant on many occasions along with gallows humor and give zero fucks if you care for it or not; it is a survival and self-preservation mechanism.
 You need not read—move along then.
 Now, where were we…when were cattle prods invented??
 Wikipedia states 1930.
 Damn.

 Update: Now I REALLY, REALLY want someone to adapt this book.
 Imagine the conversations then.